PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

       | It's used with **interface_name**.
 For example, if we have a class marked with **action: gen_interface**, then for Kotlin we will have an interface named **interface_name** and the implementation class named **interface_class_name**.
     - *include* - Additional includes that will be added in the generated bindings of the target language.
     - | *code_fragment* - Code snippets which will be appended to the target code depending on what was tagged with this variable.
-      | For example if enum is tagged with this variable then code fragment will be appended to the generated enum.
+      | For example, if enum is tagged with this variable then code fragment will be appended to the generated enum.
     - | *header_code_fragment* - Code snippets which will be added right before the generated part of the code.
-      | For example if enum is tagged with this variable then code fragment will be added before the generated enum.
+      | For example, if enum is tagged with this variable then code fragment will be added before the generated enum.
     - | *footer_code_fragment* - Code snippets which will be added right after the generated part of the code.
-      | For example if enum is tagged with this variable then code fragment will be added after the generated enum.
+      | For example, if enum is tagged with this variable then code fragment will be added after the generated enum.
     - *include_cxx* - Additional C++ includes which will be added to generated C bindings.
     - *shared_ref* - This variable is to manage how the object will be held.
 If set to false then the generated binding will create a regular pointer, otherwise a shared pointer.
     - *template* - This variable is used for template types/functions to specify all possible types for template parameters.
-More details are here: :doc:`Templates </03_get_started/06_templates>`.
+More details are :doc:`here </03_get_started/06_templates>`.
     - | *is_operator* - This variable is to indicate whether the C++ method is operator or not.
 Although its default value is True for operators and False otherwise,
       | there might be cases that C++ operator does not have matching operator in the target language or user might want to generate a regular method instead.
       | For such cases this variable can be used to override the default value.
-More details and use cases can be found here :doc:`Operators </03_get_started/08_operators>`.
+More details and use cases can be found :doc:`here </03_get_started/08_operators>`.
     - *is_exception* - To indicate that an exception class should be generated (an object of this class may be thrown in target language).
     - *throws* - This variable is mandatory for all methods.
 It indicates what type of exceptions method can throw.
     - *bases_list* - This variable is used to define extra types which target type will additionally implement.